cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 1.md

 2^x - x^2 = 10
 $$

-3. Write a pseudocode description of a function that finds the smallest number in a non-empty, unsorted array of integers.
+3. Write pseudocode for a function that finds the smallest number in a non-empty, unsorted array of integers.
 Hint: What kind of search algorithm can be used on an unsorted list of data?

-4. Write a pseudocode description of a function that takes an integer as an argument and returns true if it is a power of two and false otherwise.
+4. Write pseudocode for a function that takes an integer as an argument and returns true if it is a power of two and false otherwise.